 Below is a table listing the number of colleges in each state offering baseball by the sanctioning organizations.
-You can sort the table to find out which states have the most NCAA Division 1 teams or the most Junior College teams.
+You can sort the table to find out which states have the most NCAA Division 1 college baseball teams or the most Junior College teams.
 These numbers are based on data from the Office of Postsecondary Education (OPE), the NCAA, and the NAIA.
 Because of teams changing divisions and conferences, the actual numbers may vary.
 Following the table is a brief description of the organizations and their requirements.

 Number of College Baseball Teams by State